Resource Bundle

 Legacy language codes

-Hebrew, Indonesian and Yiddish have obsolet forms: iw
+Hebrew, Indonesian and Yiddish have obsolet forms: iw, in and ji which respectively

 is created.